notgrimreaper666/field_scanner/README.md

 python -m streamlit run app.py
 ```

-The application will normally be available at:
+The local application will normally be available at:

 ```text
 http://localhost:8501